Cyber Forensics

 Lets’ open the .csv file and analyze it.

-As I mentioned earlier, we have renamed the folder named “raaj” to “geet” and further to “jeenali” as highlighted in the screenshot the MFT entry number is the same for all three folders which depict that the folder was renamed.
+As I mentioned earlier, we renamed the folder named “raaj” to “geet” and then to “jeenali.”
+As highlighted in the screenshot, the MFT entry number is the same for all three folders, which shows that we renamed the folder.

 • Shellbags explorer (GUI version)